Additional Academic Information

 - participating in a cross-cultural experience led by seminary faculty;

-- arranging a mentored ministry internship with significant cross-cultural dimensions; or
+- arranging a mentored ministry internship or directed study with significant cross-cultural dimensions;

-In cases where students bring a significant prior cross-cultural experience (at least one year in ministry), they may take the 1SH Integration Seminar for reflection on their cultural and theological learnings.
-This alternative is also available to international students comparing and reflecting on ministry within the U.S. context.
+In cases where students bring significant prior intentional cross-cultural experience, they may meet the cross cultural requirement by taking the 1SH CM 572 – Cross Cultural Integration Seminar for further reflection on their maturing Cultural Intelligence.
+This alternative should be made available to international students comparing and reflecting on ministry within the U.S. context.